scottkurz/specifications/batch/2.1/_index.md

 A good deal of the prioritization among these will likely come from the choice of individual committers deciding what to work on.

+## It will also contain:

+* Bug fixes as they arise during the release cycle
+* Any updates required to meet the Java version requirements of Jakarta EE 10
+* Any requirements identified by other specifications or the Jakarta EE 10 platform projects during the release cycle

 ## It may contain:

 ### Standalone TCK refactor to include EE tests